Statutory Rape Lawyer in Madison

 Romeo and Juliet Laws Do NOT Exist in Wisconsin

-“Romeo and Juliet” clauses create exceptions to statutory rape laws.
-If someone who is 16, 16, or 17 is within three years of his/her romantic partner, statutory rape charges will not be pursued, as long as the sexual intercourse is consensual.
-This does NOT exist in Wisconsin, allowing for a greater number of teenagers to be charged with statutory rape.
+In some states “Romeo and Juliet” clauses create exceptions to statutory rape laws.
+If one person is 17 or younger, and their romantic partner is within 3 years of age, statutory rape will not be pursued as long as the sexual intercourse is consensual.
+This does NOT exist in Wisconsin, allowing for a greater number of teenagers being charged with statutory rape.
 Creating a need for strong criminal defense attorneys.